Scratching the Surface: Investigating the Prevalence, Nature and Potential Causes of Itchy Cattle

 Background

-Producers and veterinarians have reported situations where cattle have lost hair even after being treated with a pour-on “mectin” product (e.g. Ivomec).
-This is often assumed to mean that lice are developing resistance to these products.
+Producers and veterinarians have reported cattle losing hair even after being treated with a pour-on “mectin” product (e.g., Ivomec).
+This is often assumed to mean lice are developing resistance to these products.
 However, some vets who have investigated these cases report that they haven’t necessarily found lice.
-Besides biting and sucking lice, other potential causes of itching include other parasites (e.g. microscopic mites), environmental factors (e.g. barley hull allergy, frost bite, straw mites), nutrition (e.g. Vitamin A or zinc deficiencies), and mycotoxins (e.g. ergot, citrinin, T2 toxins).
-This team wants to see if they can find the cause of and solution to the itchy cattle problem.
+Besides biting and sucking lice, other potential causes of itching include other parasites (e.g., microscopic mites), environmental factors (e.g., barley hull allergy, frost bite, straw mites), nutrition (e.g., Vitamin A or zinc deficiencies) and mycotoxins (e.g., ergot, citrinin, T2 toxins).
+This research team wanted to see if they could find the cause of and solutions to the itchy cattle problem.

 - To provide insight into the cause and potential prevention/treatment of itching beef cattle in Western Canada